emmastrand/EmmaStrand_Notebook/_posts/2021-02-01-16s-Sequencing-HoloInt.md

 ### 388F and 806RB for V3/V4 Region

-We took the reverse primer we used for V4 region and the 388F from XXXX.
+We took the reverse primer we used for V4 region and the 388F from [Meenatchi et al 2020](https://www.sciencedirect.com/science/article/pii/S0944501319313126#sec0010).

 | Primer        	| GSC Adapter Overhang               	| Primer Sequence      	| Sequence to be ordered: Adapter   + Primer Sequence    	|
 |---------------	|------------------------------------	|----------------------	|--------------------------------------------------------	|
 | 388F forward  	| TCGTCGGCAGCGTCAGATGTGTATAAGAGACAG  	| ACTCCTACGGGAGGCAGCA  	| TCGTCGGCAGCGTCAGATGTGTATAAGAGACAGACTCCTACGGGAGGCAGCA   	|
 | 806RB reverse 	| GTCTCGTGGGCTCGGAGATGTGTATAAGAGACAG 	| GGACTACNVGGGTWTCTAAT 	| GTCTCGTGGGCTCGGAGATGTGTATAAGAGACAGGGACTACNVGGGTWTCTAAT 	|

-V3/V4 amplicon size: + 50-60 bp for primer & adapter overhang
+V3/V4 amplicon size: 380–400 bp + 50-60 bp for primer & adapter overhang

 ## <a name="Protocol"></a> **WORKING Lab Protocol**